IBM/wincollect/WinCollect10/Powershell Scripts/AgentManagement/readme.md

 ## Purpose of SetClientCertThumbprint.ps1

 This powershell script can be used to search the local machine's Windows certificate stores for a client certificate and store that certificate's thumbprint as an environment variable.
-This environment variable can be used in update scripts to update destinations to use the certificate.
+This environment variable can be used in update scripts (WinCollect10/Agent Install Templates/mTLS/update_mTLSClientCertificate.xml) to update destinations to use the certificate.

 ## Parameters